apache/spark/UPDATING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 ## Airflow Master

+### Change dag loading duration metric name
+Change DAG file loading duration metric from `dag.loading-duration.<dag_id>` to `dag.loading-duration.<dag_file>`.
+This is to better handle the case when a DAG file has multiple DAGs.

 ### Changes to ImapHook, ImapAttachmentSensor and ImapAttachmentToS3Operator

 ImapHook: